aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/annotations/invisibleannotation/_index.md

 In the code above, we create a `FreeTextAnnotation` object and specify the location of the annotation on page 2 of the PDF document.
 We also specify the font type, size, and color for the text that will be displayed in the annotation.

-## Adding Characteristics to the Invisible Annotation
+## Step 2: Adding Characteristics to the Invisible Annotation

 Next, we can add some characteristics to the annotation, such as a border color, background color, or opacity.